The archaeology of death: training in archaeothanatology for archaeologists

 Interested students should send a CV (detailing their previous fieldwork experience) and a motivation letter in English to Gaëlle Granier - email@example.com.

-Selected students will be notified during the second part of March 2022.
+Selected students will be notified in mid-May 2022.

 Evaluation of student progress will take place throughout the fieldwork phase.
 The evaluation criteria are the following:

 - Valentin Bottez, Archaeologist

 - Alexandra Țarlea, Archaeologist